-Get a Free Consultation With a Dog Bite and Animal Attack Lawyer in Union City
+Get a Free Consultation with a Dog Bite and Animal Attack Lawyer in Union City

-Our dog bite lawyers at John Foy & Associates are ready to help you with your case.
+The Union City dog bite lawyers at John Foy & Associates are ready to help you with your case.
 We have been helping dog bite victims win the recovery they need for over 20 years.
 We are not afraid to negotiate with the insurance company for a settlement that is actually fair to you.

 Working with us is risk-free because we don’t take a fee unless we win you money.
 Plus, the consultation is always FREE.
 To get started today, call us or contact us online.